A Property Protection Trust is written into a Will and only becomes effective on the first death.

 No. The trust gives the surviving spouse a right of occupation.
 The surviving spouse also has a right of occupation by virtue of the half share of the home that they own in their own right.

 What happens if the surviving spouse needs to move into residential care?

-The value of the half share of the property in the trust is a disregarded asset for the purpose of financial assessment by a Local Authority.
+The value of the half share of the property in the trust is a disregarded asset for the purpose of financial assessment by a local authority.

 Isn't it easier if we simply give half of the property to our children when one of us dies?

-That’s may sound like a good idea but it is not without and should be very carefully thought through before you decide to proceed to do this.
-You will need legal advice from a solicitor but these are the main risks:
+That’s may sound like a good idea but it is not without risks and should be very carefully thought through before you decide to proceed to do this.
+You will need inependent legal advice from a solicitor but these are the main risks:

-Death, Divorce or Bankruptcy and Deprivation of Assets
+Death, Divorce and Debts

-If any of these events occurred, a sale of the property could be forced to realise their share of the property to pay their creditors, agree a divorce settlement for their ex-spouse, or to allow their executors to collect in the assets of their estate and distribute to beneficiaries in their will or if they have not made one under the intestacy rules.
+If any of these events occur, a sale of the property could be forced to realise their share of the property to pay their creditors, agree a divorce settlement for their ex-spouse, or to allow their executors to collect in the assets of their estate and distribute to beneficiaries in their will or if they have not made one under the intestacy rules.

 Families are complicated and you may fall out with your children or they are pressured by their spouses to sell the property sold so that they can receive their share of the cash.
 You could end up homeless unless your right to live there is protected.